hoangsonha/swp391_BE/README.md

 - Deploy project and MySQL on Azure
 - Login with Google, Facebook and email - password that user registered,
 - Validation (Handle Exceptions)
+- Config Firebase to store Image for User
 - Crawl data from browser to collect data
 - Register that admin can create user with any role but user can not choose role when user register account
 - Validation and handle exception for validation